 About

-As a Belgian television presenter, Rob Vanoudenhoven has been in the public eye for decades.
-But behind the scenes, he’s always been an artist as well.
-For the first time in 2021, he displayed this side of himself in a series of exhibitions.
+As a Belgian television presenter and producer, Vanoudenhoven has been in the public eye for decades.
+But behind the scenes, he’s always been a visual artist as well.
+From painting with the late Dutch artist Herman Brood to assembling collages of magazine cut-outs, Vanoudenhoven had secretly been cultivating his passion for art on the side.

 “I like geometric forms and the repetition of patterns as they give peace through containment or predictability,” says Vanoudenhoven.